 The year 2016 was a year of slow and steady progress for Islamic finance in the UAE.
 Although total banking assets under Islamic banks increased, the pace of growth reduced in an otherwise challenging operating environment.
 Growth in the Takaful sector also remained subdued.
-On a positive note, policy support for a standardized Shariah board at the , the launch of the Sukuk index and plans to launch a Shariah compliant trade bank all support Dubai’s aspiration of becoming the global capital for Islamic finance.
+On a positive note, policy support for a standardized Shariah board at the Central Bank of the UAE, the launch of the Sukuk index and plans to launch a Shariah compliant trade bank all support Dubai’s aspiration of becoming the global capital for Islamic finance.
 On the flip side, there was a lack of momentum in Sukuk issuance.

 Review of 2016

 The drop in oil prices has seen a significant slowdown in the UAE’s economy and has reduced growth opportunity for Islamic banks, much in sync with their conventional counterparts.
 Also, the current trend in the real estate sector has stifled growth although investment related to Dubai Expo 2020 is creating opportunities.
 Based on data from the central bank, Islamic banking assets reached AED493 billion (US$134.19 billion) as at the third quarter of 2016 compared with AED446 billion (US$121.39 billion) in the previous year, reflecting a growth of 10.4% over the year versus 2% for conventional banking assets.
 The asset quality of Islamic banks has largely remained strong; however, given their higher exposure to real estate, there is a heightened concern for the future outlook on non-performing loans.
 That said, the creation of sufficient capital buffers in the previous years should alleviate any material decline in credit quality of the Islamic banks.